Unidata/netcdf-c/man4/netcdf-f90.md

   [[\<](#Writing-Data-in-an-Existing-NetCDF-Dataset "Previous section in reading order")]   [[\>](#Error-Handling "Next section in reading order")]       [[\<\<](#Use-of-the-NetCDF-Library "Beginning of this chapter or previous chapter")]   [[Up](#Use-of-the-NetCDF-Library "Up section")]   [[\>\>](#Datasets "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------------------------------------- --------------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.5 Adding New Dimensions, Variables, Attributes {.section}
+1.5 Adding New Dimensions, Variables, Attributes
 ------------------------------------------------

 An existing netCDF dataset can be extensively altered.
 New dimensions,